KartikChinda/techXibit/steps.md

 7. Can test the backend out rn, or start building the frontend layout (ie the form, so you can directly test w the form).
 8. Post building the basic frontend layout (ie the navbar, and the layout for where the form and the posts go), you build the API.
 9. Daunting part: Add redux capabilities to your application.
+10. Use Selectors and use dispatch shit.
+Honestly I could not hate redux any more.
+11.